scala-js/scala-js-website/doc/semantics.md

     Byte <:< Short <:<  Int  <:< Double
                    <:< Float <:<

+#### Implications for formatting negative values in hexadecimal

+Because there is no runtime difference between `Byte` `Short` and `Int`s (for sufficiently low values), `java.util.Formatter` (and hence all formatting strings) assume `Int` to determine the padding when formatting negative hexadecimal values.

+This leads to the following difference in format output:

+{% highlight scala %}
+val b: Byte = -38.toByte
+"%x".format(b)
+// JVM: "da"
+// Scala.js: "ffffffda"
+{% endhighlight %}

+To achieve portable code, convert the value to an unsigned int first:

+{% highlight scala %}
+val b: Byte = -38.toByte
+"%x".format(b & 0xff)
+// "da" on both platforms
+{% endhighlight %}

 ### `getClass()`

 In Scala/JVM as well as Scala.js, when assigning a primitive value to an `Any` (or a generic type), and asking for its `getClass()`, Scala returns the *boxed class* of the value's type, rather than the primitive value.